Consular nonreviewability: Supervisorial review

 The Code of Federal Regulations states that all non-immigrant visa denials should be reviewed by a supervisor.
 However, the Foreign Affairs Manual states that as many refusals as practical, but not fewer than 10%, should be reviewed, as soon as possible, but deferrable by up to 120 days if the applicant wishes to submit additional evidence.
 For immigrant visa applications, the review must take place as soon as administratively feasible (but within 30 days) unless the applicant wishes to submit additional evidence (in which case there is no time limit).
 Supervisorial review of 214(b) refusals (failure to establish non-immigrant intent) require the supervisor to re-interview the applicant.

-It may be possible to appeal a decision within a consulate

-In some limited circumstances, the decisions of consular officers may be appealed within the consulate.
-However, there are no procedural guarantees of this.

 Scope and exceptions

 A few exceptions to the doctrine of consular nonreviewability have emerged over the years: